The Morel-Voevodsky Construction over Algebraic Stacks: The Morel-Voevodsky construction over algebraic stacks

 is induced by the functor $\Sm_\YC \to \Sm_\XC$ given by $U \mapsto U \times_\YC \XC$. \end{remark}

 \begin{prop} Let $\XC$ be an algebraic stack.
 The inclusion functor $u \colon \Sm_\XC \to \mathbf{SmRep}_\XC$ induces an equivalence of topoi

 with $\tau \in \{\Nis,\et\}$.
-This equivalence identifies $\Hm(\XC)$ with the full subcategory of $\A^1$-invariant sheaves on $\Sm_\XC$. \end{prop} \begin{proof} By \cite[Lemma 6.4.5.6]{HTT09}, it suffices to check that the ordinary sheaf topoi agree.
+This equivalence identifies $\Hm(\XC)$ with the full subcategory of $\A^1$-invariant sheaves on $\Sm_\XC$. \end{prop} \begin{proof} Since we are dealing with sheaves on $1$-categories, by \cite[Lemma 6.4.5.6]{HTT09}, it suffices to check that the ordinary sheaf topoi agree.
 For this, we check the condition from \cite[Tag 039Z]{stacks-project}.
 Since $u$ is fully faithful and clearly continuous, it suffices to check that $u$ is cocontinuous and every $V \in \mathbf{SmRep}_\XC$ admits a Nisnevich covering by smooth schemes over $\XC$.
 The second claim follows directly from Theorem \ref{theorem_hall}.
 For the first claim, let $U \in \Sm_\XC$ and let $\clg{V} := \{V_i \to u(U)\}$ be a Nisnevich cover in $\mathbf{SmRep}_\XC$.
 For all $i$, let $U_i \to V_i$ be a smooth Nisnevich cover by a scheme, which exists again by Theorem \ref{theorem_hall}, then $\{U_i \to U\}$ is a Nisnevich covering in $\Sm_\XC$ and $\{u(U_i) \to u(U)\}$ refines $\clg{V}$. \end{proof}

 The main theorem of this section is that the Morel-Voevodsky construction of $\SH$ agrees with the right Kan extension of $\SH$ along the inclusion $j \colon \Sch \to \Stk$.

 \begin{theorem} Let $\XC$ be an algebraic stack.
 The natural functors